felixlopz/hubrise-test-task/content/apps/mailchimp/en/connect-hubrise.md

 ---

 **IMPORTANT NOTE**: For every location in HubRise, you will need to perform a new connection to Mailchimp.
+Once all connections are set, you need to configure the Mailchimp Bridge for contacts to be synched.
+For more information, see [Configuration](/apps/mailchimp/configuration/).

 ---